MHCPCreators/worlds-documentation/docs/meshes-materials-import/Dynamic-colour-changing-skydome-BlenderToHorizon.md

      new hz.Color(1,1,0), //Yellow
      ]

 ```

+1. Create an array of colours.

 N.B.
 You can add as many colours as you want or different colours.
 It's up to you!

 ---

 Add:

-2. A number property to access the colours in the array.
 ```typescript
  private currentSkyNumber = 0;
 ```

+2. A number property to access the colours in the array.

 ---

 Add:

-3. Create a **const colour variable** from one of the colours in the array.

 ```typescript